-Consolidating partial shipments on regional lanes can solve shippers headaches while saving time and money.
-Consolidating freight can help decrease handling, transit time, classification errors, as well as weight and dimension discrepancies.
+Consolidating partial truckload shipments destined for the same geographic regions is one popular way to optimize freight.
+Combining freight into regional lanes can solve shippers’ headaches while saving time and money.
+It can also help decrease handling, transit time, classification errors, as well as weight and dimension discrepancies.